ETM2097/RoboDK-project-Team-PR2-1-1/UR10_PickAndPlace/README.md

-# UR10 Pick and Place Program - TEMPLATE
+# UR10 Pick and Place Program - TEMPLATE (You MUST create your own README)

 **Responsible:** Sergio